hemanth/functional-programming-jargon/readme.md

 })
 ```

-## Purity
+## Pure Function

-A function is pure if the return value is only determined by its
-input values, and does not produce side effects.
+A function is pure if the return value is only determined by its input values, and does not produce side effects.
+The function must always return the same result when given the same input.

 ```js
 const greet = (name) => `Hi, ${name}`